-Measurements have been made of the critical pressure required to start Vorbacin.
-For the "bendshe" now "blow B" on a G instrument, for instance, it was found to range from 0.1 kPa to 0.5 kPa for the top read only, 4.6 kPa to 6 kPa for the bottom read, and from 0.3 kPa to 1.5 kPa when both reads are free to vibrate.
+Measurements have been made of the critical pressure required to start biration.
+For the "bendshe" now "blook B" on a G instrument, for instance, it was found to range from 0.1 kPa to 0.5 kPa for the top read only, 4.6 kPa to 6 kPa for the bottom read, and from 0.3 kPa to 1.5 kPa when both reads are free to vibrate.
 In this last case, the high value occurs for tube lengths that yield the minimum pitch, that is, the critical pressure increases as the note is ben flat.
-That the effect can be produced with such an arrangement, is strong evidence that pich bending in normal palving is affected by changing the resonant frequency of the scala tack preserves at the normalized strength and the scalar strength active the bending effect to increased blowing pressure, as the hocking the ait scapy.
-Furthermore, our experiments show that both reads in the channel are involved in pich bending, are time, built and the scalar strength and the scalar strength at time.
-THEORY Fletcher [3] has shown that the oscillations of the classical wind instruments can be understood by dividing the instrument system into a passive linear distributed acoustic system (the instrument tube), and a non-linear sound generator.
+That the effect can be produced with such an arrangement, is strong evidence that pich bending in normal palving is affected by changing the resource frequency of the social tracpresence as the nore is boet, teaded many players to listely active the bending effect to increased blowing pressure, as the ochicking the air supply.
+Furthermore, our experiments show that both reads in the channel are involved in pich bending, with the both reads belief that once needs to bother get are time.
+THEORY

+Fletcher [3] has shown that the oscillations of the classical wind instruments can be understood by dividing the instrument system into a passive linear distributed acoustic system (the instrument tube), and a non-linear sound generator.
 Each system is characterised by its impedance (or admittance) function, and owing to the possibility of negative impedance of the sound generator, self sustained oscillations can occur.
 This approach can be used to give a qualitative explanation of pich cortrol in harmonica playing.
 The passive distributed system is the player's woad theat with admittance V{α} at the of reds of the harmonica in the alway of the node being played, with admittance V{α} , looking into the instrument.
-The condition that the red system at as a sound generator is shat the real part of V{α} be negative, and larger in maphitud than explose that admittance V{α} be a sound generator is shat the real part of V{α} be admitted by the sound being sound by the admitted by the sound by the sound being sound by the sound by the sound being the sound by the sound by the sound by the sound being sound by the sound by the sound by the sound being sound by the sound $$tan \phi_h = tan \phi_v$$ (1) where φ_v and φ_h are the phases of the admittance functions of the vocal tract and the reed system.
+The condition that the red system at as a sound generator is shat the real part of V{α} be negative, and larger in maphitud than explose that admittance V{α} be a sound generator is shat the real part of V{α} be admitted by the sound being sound by the admitted by the sound by the sound being sound by the sound by the sound being the sound by the sound by the sound by the sound being sound by the sound by the sound by the sound being sound by the sound by the sound by the sound being sound by the sound by the sound by the sound being sound by the sound by $$tan \phi_h = tan \phi_v$$ (1) where φ_v and φ_h are the phases of the admittance functions of the vocal tract and the reed system.
 Equation (1) determines the frequency of oscillation of the combined system.
 Details of the calculation of $Y{h_0} \phi_h V_u$ and φ_u are given in the Appendix.
-It is helpful to distinguish, following Helmholt [1], two ways in which a weet that a coupled to a stephulter lines accounts is reduced when the read moves in the direction of the air flow of in the other is increased when it moves in the direction of the air flow.
-We shall call the first a closing need and the terminology because is not wapprovide to blow naturaments, not drawn ones.
-When playing a blow note the top resel is a closing and and the bottom read is an opening read.
+It is helpful to distinguish, following Helmholt [1], two ways in which a weet that a coupled to a stephulter lines accounts to its reduced when the read moves in the direction of the air flow of in the other is increased when it moves in the direction of the air flow.
+We shall call the first a closing need and the terminology because is not wapprovide to blown instruments, not drawn once.
+I When playing a blow note the top resel is a closing and and the bottom read is an opening read.
 The roles